Execute SQL Task

 You can use parameters in an Execute SQL task only if the data provider supports them.

-For information on using parameters and return codes in the Execute SQL task, see Working with Parameters and Return Codes in the Execute SQL Task.
+For information on using parameters and return codes in the Execute SQL task, see Parameters and Return Codes in the Execute SQL Task.

 Specifying a Result Set Type